DHTMLX/scheduler-docs/data/server_integration.md

 	01_initialization_loading/10_loading_database_json.html
 }}

-Saving data in an XML file
+Saving Data in an XML file
 ----------------------------------------------
 The library includes a special extension **ext/dhtmlxScheduler_serialize.js** that allows storing data in an XML file, without dealing with the database routine.